SamuelmsWong-zz/UncertaintyPropogationEquation/README.md

 - The UPU verilog code makes use of multiple ice40 DSPs to carry out its addition and multiplication.
 - DSP functions are determined by the various input signals and control signals (for some reason yosys does not allow control signals to be non-constant).
-- The second term of the UPE requires a 3-operand multiply and a 1-bit shift to the right.
+- The each term of the UPE requires a 3-operand multiply (and the 2nd has a 1-bit shift to the right).
 This means 3 16-bit inputs will produce a 48-bit output.
 Is this desired?

 #Discussion:
 How many bits should the UPU work with?